acsone/acsone.recipe.odoo.pydev/README.rst

     python-interpreter = Default
     eggs += any_additional_egg_you_want

-Then prepare your virtualenv
+Then prepare your virtualenv and install zc.buildout

-    $ virtualenv .
+    $ virtualenv

     $ bin/pip install zc.buildout

 To run the recipe and generate your project, run